ishtms/learn-nodejs-hard-way/Readme.md

   <img src="./assets/imgs/cover.jpg" alt="Learn nodejs the hard way" width="500">
 </p>

+> :warning: **Live stream**: The content of this book, as well as the backend framework that we're building, is being live-streamed on [YouTube](https://youtube.com/@ishtms).

 You can access the current version of the book in the [chapters directory](/chapters) or in PDF format (both Light and Dark modes are available) by [clicking here](https://github.com/ishtms/learn-nodejs-hard-way/releases).
 Note that this version includes the current release of the content, and is not the final version.

 > This book is still in a very early stage.
 It contains an insignificant portion of the total content that the book is supposed to cover.
 There’s going to be 0 dependencies for our [backend framework](https://github.com/ishtms/velocy), as well as our [logging library](https://github.com/ishtms/logtar).
 Everything will be done using vanilla Node.js, the hard-way (the best way to learn).